 When it comes to the cost of living, Reviews.org loves Knoxville, home to the University of Tennessee, Johnson University, Knoxville College and more.

 Located in eastern Tennessee, Knoxville has less than 190,000 people, who not only benefit from the multiple schools available for higher education, but also close proximity to the most popular national park in the country: Great Smoky Mountains National Park.

-Texas: College Station
+Bottom Line: College Station

 As its name implies, College Station is a small town with big aspirations.
 One of just three towns in USA Today's list to have more than 40 percent of its population enrolled in school, the median age of its citizens are under 23.

 The largest of the two schools found in College Station is none other than Texas A&M University, which has a massive student population of almost 70,000, the biggest in the U.S.